metafacture/metafacture-tutorial/05-More-Fix-Concepts.md

 end
 ```

-Simple fixes aka *[Functions](https://github.com/metafacture/metafacture-documentation/blob/master/Fix-function-and-Cookbook.md#functions)* are used to add, change, remove or otherwise manipulate elements.
+We already got to know simple fixes aka *[Functions](https://github.com/metafacture/metafacture-documentation/blob/master/Fix-function-and-Cookbook.md#functions)*.
+They are used to add, change, remove or otherwise manipulate elements.
 Simple fixes were introduced in [Lesson 3](./03_Introduction_into_Metafacture-Fix.md).

 The other three concepts help when you intend to use more complex transformations: